John Kosh

-John Kosh, known simply as Kosh, is an English art director, album cover designer, graphic artist, and documentary producer/director.
+John Kosh (born July 28, 1944), known simply as Kosh, is an English art director, album cover designer, graphic artist, and documentary producer/director.
 He was born in London, England and rose to prominence in the mid-1960s while designing for the Royal Ballet and the Royal Opera House.
 He was the creative director of Apple Corps for The Beatles and was art director and album cover designer for Abbey Road and Let It Be, as well as other Apple artists.

 History

 As art director of Art & Artists Magazine, he met the Beatles towards the end of the 1960s and was hired as Creative Director for Apple Records, where he was responsible for design, promotion and publicity.
 During this period he designed albums for a clientele that covered numerous British rock bands including the Rolling Stones.
 In 1969 Kosh handled the "War Is Over (if you want it)” campaign for John Lennon and Yoko Ono and created the Abbey Road, Let It Be and Who's Next album covers.
 During this period Kosh became well known in the London avant-garde art scene for designing and producing exhibitions, posters and books.

 In 1973 after garnering several awards with the London Design & Art Directors Association he was elected to the British D&AD Jury before moving to Los Angeles.
-Once in L.A. he continued designing for various famous artists including: Jon Lord, Kim Carnes, Bonnie Raitt,Rod Stewart, Donovan, Jimmy Buffett, Bob Dylan, the Eagles, The Moody Blues, Dan Fogelberg, Carole King, Randy Newman, Pointer Sisters, T.Rex, Richard Pryor, Ringo Starr, Linda Ronstadt, Electric Light Orchestra, Bob Seger, Spinal Tap, W.A.S.P.
+Once in L.A. he continued designing for various famous artists including: Jon Lord, Kim Carnes, Bonnie Raitt, Rod Stewart, Donovan, Jimmy Buffett, Bob Dylan, the Eagles, The Moody Blues, Dan Fogelberg, Carole King, Randy Newman, Pointer Sisters, T.Rex, Richard Pryor, Ringo Starr, Linda Ronstadt, Electric Light Orchestra, Bob Seger, Spinal Tap, W.A.S.P.
 James Taylor, Marvin Gaye, and Ike and Tina Turner.
 Kosh has garnered seven Grammy nominations and won three for his work with Linda Ronstadt.
 He is the only Art Director to have worked with The Beatles, The Rolling Stones and The Who.

 He served as faculty member of Otis/Parsons Institute of Art and on the Board of Governors of the National Recording Academy.
 From approximately 1988 to 1993, Kosh was partner in the Los Angeles design studio Kosh Brooks Design, with fellow Art Director Larry Brooks.
 Kosh's client roster has included Capitol Records, Columbia-TriStar, Walt Disney Studios, Walt Disney Classics, Fox Television, The Gurin Company, CNN, MCA, MGM, the NFL (he designed the Super Bowl XXI logo), Sony Records and Warner Bros.
 Records.
 In 2009, the British Post Office (Royal Mail) issued commemorative stamps recognising the Beatles and their album covers.
 Two of them were Kosh's: Abbey Road and Let It Be.